 Bruxelles Central station lives up to its name with a city centre location and it has direct connections to metro/subway trains – metro connections are also available at Bruxelles Midi/Zuid.

 The main railway station in the Belgian Capital is fairly quirky:

-High speed trains comprise most of the international rail services from and to Belgium; pictured below are the TGVs used on the services to cities in France, the ICEs which travel to Germany; the Thalys trains which connect Belgium to Paris, Germany and The Netherlands; and a Eurostar train,
+High speed trains comprise most of the international rail services from and to Belgium; pictured above are the TGVs used on the services to cities in France, the ICEs which travel to Germany; the Thalys trains which connect Belgium to Paris, Germany and The Netherlands; and a Eurostar train,

 Trains from Belgium to France primarily take one of five routes.

 (1) via the LGV Nord high speed line:

 They then travel beyond these stations on various routes across France, to provide direct rail links from Bruxelles to multiple cities including: Avignon; Lyon; Marseille; Montpellier; Nimes; Strasbourg and Valence.